-Call a few life insurance agents to get life insurance quotes.
+Call a few life insurance agents to get life insurance quotes or work with an independent insurance agent.
+Independent agents can do the quote fetching for you and help you evaluate your options.
 Then, compare these life insurance products, rates, and packages to make sure that you are using your money in the best way.
 Some companies may reject your application, so keep your options open.

 You’ll also want great customer service and knowledgeable agents to help you understand your policy and options before you purchase a policy.
 Some people use independent insurance agents or advisers to help them find the best company and policy for themselves.
 Independent insurance advisers are especially helpful for individuals who may be difficult to insure because of age or health concerns.

-You’ll want to look at the financial strength and health of the company.
+You’ll want to look at the financial strength rating and health of the company.
+Companies that have high financial strength ratings publish them on the company's website.
 You don’t want your family to be in a situation where they make a claim and the company doesn’t pay because it cannot.
 You can find this information by looking at life insurance reviews by customers, filed complaints, and third-party ratings.